Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Introduction

+Our analysis shows that the majority of code generation errors involve multiple lines of code, rather than simple errors.
+These errors often require substantial code restructuring and repair rather than simple fixes.
+Furthermore, while the overall distribution of the syntactic characteristics of these errors (i.e., error locations) is similar across different LLMs, the semantic characteristics of the errors (i.e., root causes) vary significantly for different LLMs even for the same task.
+Interestingly, most of the incorrect code solutions are compilable and runnable without any compilation errors.
+Thus, we cannot easily capture these errors via compiler check.
+Careful code review and high-quality test cases are necessary to capture these errors.
+This also implies that modern LLMs have adequately learned the syntax rules of programming languages, but struggle with understanding intricacies in natural language task descriptions and generating delicate code with sophisticated logic.

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \itemsep{0.25mm} \item We established a taxonomy of both syntactic and semantic characteristics of code generation errors through open coding and thematic analysis.
+In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We established a taxonomy of both syntactic and semantic characteristics of code generation errors through open coding and thematic analysis.
+Our labeling results are available at a GitHub repository~\cite{ourwebsite}.

-\item We analyzed the similarities and differences in errors made by different code generation models, highlighting the challenges faced by LLMs.
+\item We analyzed the similarities and differences in the errors made by different LLMs, as well as the bug-fixing effort, the impact of task complexity, and the correlation between test pass rates and different kinds of errors.

 \item We discussed the implications and future opportunities for improving LLMs for code generation.

 \item We developed an interactive data analysis website to help researchers and developers examine and explore code generation errors in different categories.
 The website is available at \href{https://llm-code-errors.cs.purdue.edu}{https://llm-code-errors.cs.purdue.edu}. \end{itemize}